jsonkao/react-scrollama/README.md

 * Currently, there is no way to throttle/customize React Scrollama's [resize listener](https://github.com/jsonkao/react-scrollama/blob/master/src/Scrollama.js#L104) 😢.
 We're working on this in [#44](https://github.com/jsonkao/react-scrollama/issues/44).
 * Fire previous step triggers if they were jumped

-If you need these features ASAP, let us know in issue!
+Lmk if you need these features ASAP.